Mary Daniel Turner

 Mary Daniel Turner (November 21, 1925 – January 27, 2010) was an American Catholic sister of Notre Dame de Namur and the former executive director of the Leadership Conference of Women Religious (LCWR).
 She is notable for her co-authored book, The Transformation of American Catholic Sisters, that helped define progressive sisters' response to Vatican II and placed her near the forefront of the Vatican's three-year investigation of American Catholic sisters, begun under Pope Benedict XVI and ended under Pope Francis.

 Early life and education

-She was born Margaret Turner in 1925 in Baltimore, Maryland to her mother, a government worker, and her father, a butcher.
+She was born Margaret Turner in 1925 in Baltimore, Maryland.
+Her mother was a government worker and her father was a butcher.
 The family moved to Washington, DC, when she was a small child.
 She was educated at Catholic schools, and graduated from the Academy of Notre Dame in Washington, DC (now closed), operated by the Sisters of Notre Dame de Namur (SNDdeN).
 In 1943 she entered the SNDdeN after graduating high school.
 She took her final vows in 1951 when she was 26 years old.
 She then earned a BA in philosophy from Trinity College (now Trinity Washington University) (1959), and an MA in philosophy from Catholic University of America (1962).
 She earned a second MA in theology from the University of St. Michael's College, part of the University of Toronto, Canada, in 1972.